mderijcke/chatclient/Readme.md

 # chat client
 A chat client for interacting with contacts on all of your networks.
-Targeting every JS enabled browser. (even IE7!)
+Runs in the browser with Node as backend.

 ## What
 A multi-protocol chat bouncer with REST API + a web interface that doesn't look